substratusai/substratusai.github.io/docs/quickstart.md

 ## Google Cloud Platform

-In this quickstart guide, you will create a GKE cluster, install Substratus and deploy an Open Source LLM such as falcon-7b-instruct.
+Follow along and utilize the basic automated install to create a GKE cluster, install Substratus and deploy an Open Source LLM, the falcon-7b-instruct model.

 :::note